-Money, taxes, benefits
+Money, taxes, social security

 Managing what money you do have and making sure you’re getting everything you’re entitled to can be difficult at times, we’re here to help you make the most of your finances during your time at University.

-Benefits at the end of your course
+Money at the end of your course

 If you are a UK student you may be eligible for assistance with paying your tuition fees, a maintenance loan or bursary, or all three.